capistrano/rvm/README.md

 - detect Gemfile and use `bundle exec`
 - create the gemset if not existing already

+**Warning**, `capistrano-bundler` was reported to break this gem, it is not needed, use this instead:

+    before 'deploy:updated', 'rvm:install:gems'

 ## Install RVM 1.x

 This task will install stable version of rvm in `$HOME/.rvm`: